Editing SERVICES

 Virtually anything that involves a business or individual developing or crafting a message, across a range of mediums, for an intended audience, is worthy of editing.
 This may be undertaken for books, manuscripts, articles, speeches, and blog posts but may also be necessary for videos and scripts.

-the business case for editing
+the case for editing

 You have made significant investments in starting and growing your small to mid-sized business.
 Regardless of your business offering or industry sector, you want your business to appear credible, professional and consistent.

-Further, good writing enhances the clarity of your content, making it easier for your audience to understand.
+Polished content contributes to a positive brand image and good writing enhances the clarity of your content.
+Make it easy for your audience to understand you.

-• ensures that you write for your audience, creating more impact
+• ensure you write for impact

-different types of editing and why this matters
+types of editing and why this matters

 Types of editing